 Since straw bales are incredibly useful for insulating purposes, they are often placed in walls, attics and ceilings to provide cooler temperatures in the summer and keep the house warmer in the winter.
 They’re sustainable because straw can be harvested and re-planted easily, and made into bales with very minimal environmental impact.

-Note: If you’re building a home on-site from the ground up, LoadUp can help you get rid of the yard debris like tree branches, sawdust, soil, landscape waste and more.
+📝 Note: If you’re building a home on-site from the ground up, LoadUp can help you get rid of the yard debris like tree branches, sawdust, soil, and more during your eco friendly house construction.

 If you want to minimize the horizontal footprint of your home take advantage of building vertically.
 This way you keep as much land around the house as undisturbed as possible.
 Lofts are a popular option for smaller eco-homes to really get the maximum square footage while still minimizing the impact on the land.